mdwe/aws-in-practice-workshop/README.md

 ### Common tools

 1. `Pre-commit` - A framework for managing and maintaining multi-language pre-commit hooks.
-[Read more](https://pre-commit.com)
+[Read more](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html)

+### Python libraries

+1. `Boto3` - Boto is the Amazon Web Services (AWS) SDK for Python.
+It enables Python developers to create, configure, and manage AWS services, such as EC2 and S3.
+Boto provides an easy to use, object-oriented API, as well as low-level access to AWS services.
+[Read more](http://docs.getmoto.org/en/latest/)
+2. `Moto` - A library that allows you to easily mock out tests based on AWS infrastructure.
+[Read more](http://docs.getmoto.org/en/latest/)

 ### Python tools